thunderrabbit/robnugen-journal-entries/2020/07/29dream_store_museum.md

 ---
+title: "Dream store museum"
+tags: [ "dream", "opaque", "party" ]
+author: Rob Nugen
 date: '2020-07-29T05:11:06+09:00'
-journal: journal
-tags: [ "opaque", "party", "dream" ]
-published: true
-slug: dream-store-museum
-title: 'dream store museum'
 ---

-Dreamt that
+Last night I dreamt

 <p class="dream">
 I arrived at the apple store to see their new door sized displays.
 I went into the entrance and realized I didn't have a shirt.
 The bouncer woman behind glass have me a t shirt that turned into a collar shirt as I put it on.